pburkhalter/CTM-Frontend/README.md

 1. Install Nginx on your server.

-2. Configure Nginx to serve your React application.
+2. Configure Nginx to serve the application.
 Create a new configuration file in `/etc/nginx/sites-available/` and link it to `/etc/nginx/sites-enabled/`.

     ```
     server {
     listen 80;
-    server_name your_domain.com;
+    server_name tickets.local;

         location / {
             root /path/to/your/build/folder;